ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 }
 ```

 Ok one additional thing you might have observed in the code below is a call to a function called `__synchtreads()` .
 This is the final piece to making our kernel work.
-Syncthreads makes sure all the threads which are executing code will meet up at this point an be synchronized at this specific point.
+Syncthreads makes sure all the threads which are executing code will meet up at this point and be synchronized at this specific point.
 The reason why this part is crucial in our code is because otherwise threads which don't need to execute the code for computing the activations, would go on and get into the next part of the for loop and start computing activations for the next layer, while the activations of the previous layer haven't been computed yet.

 ## 4. Changing Main (Preparing for the Kernel Launch)